 FCS, founded in 1925, provides a broad array of specialized mental health, addiction and family services founder-resourceded adults and children.
 FCS provides recovery treatment services for those battling mental illness and addiction, strengthens individuals and families in crisis, heals children who have been abused or traumatized and provides professional internships for graduate students.

-Lapidus has served as Vice- Chair of the University Of Oklahoma School Of Social Work Board Of Visitors and continues as an emeritus board member.
+Lapidus has served as Vice- Chair of the University of Oklahoma School of Social Work Board of Visitors and continues as an emeritus board member.
 She has served on many other community boards and task forces addressing family, children’s and mental health issues.
-She has also been a director on the board of B’nai Emunah Synagogue, and LSB Industries, Inc .(LUX), a manufacturing, marketing, and engineering company, headquartered in OKC.
+She has also been a director on the board of B’nai Emunah Synagogue, and LSB Industries, Inc .(LUX), a manufacturing, marketing, and engineering company, headquartered in Oklahoma City.